StevenBlack/vocab/million-dollar-words.md

 ### autolatry
 Worship of the self.
 The next time you want to insult that narcissistic, self- involved egomaniac you know, tell him he engages in autolatry.
-Pronounce it AWT- OL-AH'TREE.

 ### avatar